-If anyone will be going for the Stapleton sweep this year, it’ll be Miranda Lambert, who’s nominated in four separate categories.
-This includes a nomination for Music Video of the Year for climbing out of the wreckage in “Vice.”
-Recent Walk of Fame inductees Little Big Town are set for success with four nominations as well.
-This includes Album of the Year for The Breaker, where they'll be going up against artists like Lambert and Lady Antebellum.
+Miranda Lambert is nominated in four separate categories.
+Recent Walk of Fame inductees Little Big Town is set for success with four nominations, including Album of the Year for The Breaker, where they'll be going up against artists like Lambert and Lady Antebellum.

 While Lauren Alaina perhaps didn't get the overall recognition she deserves, she stands a good chance to be the New Artist of the Year.
 Her biggest competition will probably be coming from country blues artist Luke Combs.
 He did, after all, recently jump to the top of the music streaming heap which prompted his mainstream success.

 Brad Paisley and Carrie Underwood are back as hosts for 2017.
 This time around will mark their tenth consecutive year hosting the awards ceremony.
 A wide range of presenters from within country music and outside are set to present awards.
 View the full list of presenters here.

 No matter who wins or who's hitting that big-time Bridgestone stage to perform, we're sure of one thing.
 Just like every year, the CMA Awards show will bring country music fans together from its epicenter in Nashville to all around the world.
 Stay tuned to Wide Open Country for additional coverage we approach the big day.

 Don't miss a story!
 Sign up for daily stories delivered to your inbox.